accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/mecanisme-qui-permet-d-activer-une-fonctionnalite-d-accessibilite.md

 title: Mechanism for enabling an accessibility feature
 ---

-Interface component or set of interface components making it possible to activate a functionality which takes into account one or more adaptation needs of the interface.
-For example: a button to display a page with consistent contrasts or a button to increase paragraph spacing.
+User interface component or set of user interface components used to activate a functionality that takes into account one or more adaptation needs of the interface.
+For example: a button for displaying a page with the correct contrasts, or a button for increasing paragraph spacing.

-We also speak of a **set of components** when in certain interfaces, the component which enables the functionality is only made available following the prior necessary activation of one or more other components.
-For example: a button allows you to display a modal window which itself contains a button which allows you to display a page with consistent contrasts.
-In this case, the button that displays the modal window **and** the button to activate the display of conformal contrasts together constitute the mechanism.
+We also talk about a **set of components** when, in certain interfaces, the component that enables the functionality to be activated is only made available after one or more other components have been activated.
+For example: a button can be used to display a modal window which itself contains a button which can be used to display a page with conforming contrasts.
+In this case, the button that displays the modal window **and** the button that activates the display of compliant contrasts together constitute the mechanism.

-This mechanism must keep the contents and functionalities of the site or page that it modifies identical.
+This mechanism must maintain the same content and functionality as the site or page it modifies.